beeware/gbulb/README.md

 # gbulb - a PEP 3156 event loop based on GLib

-Gbulb is a python library that implements a [PEP 3156][PEP3156] interface for the [GLib main event loop][glibloop].
-It is designed to be used together with the [tulip reference implementation][tulip].
+Gbulb is a Python library that implements a [PEP 3156][PEP3156] interface for the [GLib main event loop][glibloop] under UNIX-like systems.

 The code needs to be thoroughly tested, it should be considered as unstable for the moment.

 Anthony Baire